skyguydaa7/domain_listing/README.md

 <br />

 &nbsp; This example was build as an exercise and has a pre-defined call to meet the requirements.
-It&#39;s based on the MVP architecture<br />

-and used Dependency Injection for testing and productivity.<br />
+It&#39;s based on a MVP architecture and separates presentation, domain and data layers for testing and productivity gains.<br />

 <br />